makbari1994/Recipe/README.md

+# list of tasks that we need to do to improve architecture and code quality

+`create an api folder and put api request codes there` `put api keys in environment files`
+`create model folder`

 # Engineering Challenges

 To revolutionize the food-service industry and make healthy food affordable, we need to have a high-performance engineering team.
 Every new team member must have the capability to have a significant impact on our codebase and our company.